kylecombes/GroceryHelper/README.md

 Grocery Helper assists you in planning your grocery shopping.
 Given a list of items and a location, it will tell you which stores nearby carry the items and what the best itinerary is to go about purchasing them.

+## Project Website

+More details on this project can be found [here](http://groceryhelper-sd2017.herokuapp.com/).
+(The planner is not quite live yet, so just steer clear of the _Get Started!_ tab.)

 ## Setup Instructions

 #### Dependencies